HedonisticOpportunist/Coffee-Purchasing-Application-QA-Tests/documentation/limitations.md

 - More than one worker.
 - Mocking of API requests.
 - More test coverage for both the UI and API tests.

+The project also did not use any GIT commands to update the repository to save time and hassle.

 ## Potential Issues (Frontend)